 The Illinois Equal Justice Foundation (IEJF) makes grants to help Illinois residents understand how to access and use the legal system to resolve a problem.
-In the Legal Information for the Public category, the IEJF will consider support for projects that are designed to operate as a “starting point” for people who are trying to access the legal system and determine eligibility for cannabis expungement through coordinated outreach efforts.
-Preference will be given for efforts to expand or launch new legal information projects serving communities disproportionately impacted, as identified by the R3 areas.
+In the Community Outreach category, the IEJF will consider support for projects and organizations that are designed to operate as a “starting point” for people to learn about cannabis expungement, New Leaf Illinois’ statewide services and register for legal assistance.
+Preference will be given for efforts to expand or launch new community outreach programs serving communities disproportionately impacted, as identified by the R3 areas.

 Use of Grant Funds

-In the Legal Information for the Public category, the IEJF will make grants to support:
+In the Community Outreach category, the IEJF will make grants to support:

-- Operating costs for legal information projects, including personnel costs, marketing, and related events costs.
+- Operating costs for community outreach projects, including personnel costs, marketing, and related events costs.

-- The creation, distribution and/or delivery of legal information and self-help materials.
+- The creation, distribution and delivery of legal information and self-help materials.

-- Projects can include the preparation and distribution of self-help packets that include legal information; legal information classes taught by attorneys or under the supervision of a licensed attorney; know your rights or community education events conducted by staff with approved materials; and/or other creative efforts to help give Illinois residents the information and resources to seek legal relief.
+- Projects can include the preparation and distribution of materials; targeted outreach to community organizations and members; legal information classes taught by attorneys or under the supervision of a licensed attorney; know your rights or community education events conducted by staff with approved materials; and/or other creative efforts to help give Illinois residents the information and resources to seek legal relief through cannabis expungement.

-In the Legal Information for the Public category, the IEJF will only consider applications from Illinois-based not-for-profit organizations that:
+In the Outreach category, the IEJF will only consider applications from Illinois-based not-for-profit organizations that:

 - Provide legal information as described in the Purpose section of these guidelines.
-For organizations that do not have licensed attorneys, applicants will agree to confirm the provision of accurate legal information through Network civil legal assistance grantees and commit to training resources on the unauthorized practice of law (UPL).
+For organizations that do not have licensed attorneys, applicants will agree to confirm the provision of accurate legal information through Network legal organization grantees and commit to training resources on the unauthorized practice of law.

 - Provide legal information on questions commonly faced by members of the public in understanding eligibility for cannabis expungement and impacts of a criminal record.